bitstrike/guake/README.md

 ## Pin Terminal Feature

-This fork enhances Guake with a **Pin Terminal** feature that adds visual indicators to the existing "Pin mode" functionality.
-When enabled, the current active tab displays a pin icon, making it easy to identify which terminal is preventing Guake from hiding.
+This fork enhances Guake with a visual indicator on the terminal tab when the existing "do-not-hide-on-lost-focus" functionality is enabled.
+This makes it easy to identify when guake is not in auto-hide mode.
+This can also now be toggled from the Guake context menu.

+Additionally, a .deb package builder was added to the Makefile because I always like to have that option.
+An sha256sum is included at build time so you can verify the package is authentic if you find it somewhere else on the web.

 **Key Benefits:**
 - **Visual Feedback**: Clear indication on tab that pin-mode is active